 The Brady well dataset is much denser at shallow levels than at deep levels (just eight of forty-seven wells extend to ~1750 m, the deeper of the two geothermal reservoirs).
 As a result, this analysis focuses on the shallow (~300-600 m deep) reservoir, where the well data are more dense.
 750 m is used as the cutoff depth to ensure that the full length of all wells that produce from the shallow reservoir are included in the dataset.
 There are nine production wells and six injection wells that have been used for production or injection at depths of less than 750 meters since the geothermal power station was brought online in 1992.
 Wells producing from the shallow reservoir account for ~57% of the total produced volume (June 1992-August 2019; based on publicly available data Nevada Division of Minerals).
 We consider the remaining thirty-two wells to be non-productive wells.
-Though, four of these remaining thirty-two wells are for significant volumes of production or injection, these wells produce or inject in the deeper reservoir, where the data are not sufficiently dense to apply NMFk.
+Though, four of these remaining thirty-two wells are for significant volumes of production or injection; these wells produce or inject in the deeper reservoir, where the data are not sufficiently dense to apply NMFk.
 Since the present study stops at 750 m depth, where these four wells are cemented and do not transmit fluids to or from the formation, these wells are considered ‘non-productive’ for our purposes.
 Each of the above fourteen geologic factors is calculated at 1-m-intervals along all fifty-one wells.
 The resultant database of 336,784 entries (24,056 locations with fourteen variables) is used as input for NMFk analysis.
 Figure 2 shows the values for each of the 14 variables for one of the production wells.